henriquexaud/henriquexaud/README.md

-IT technician specialized in Software Development.
+IT technician specialized in software development.

 ##